saucelabs/sauce-docs/docs/api-testing/use-cases/use-drive.md

    - Strict - for example `No`

    In **Expression 1** and **Expression 2**, enter the variable names you have entered for the file and the call.
-   Mode `structure` means you will compare the JSON structure of the template and the response Set strict to `Yes` if you want to include data types in the comparison.
+   Mode `structure` means you will compare the JSON structure of the template and the response.
+   Set strict to `Yes` if you want to include data types in the comparison.

 1. Add the **Assert Compares** component and set **Mode** to `values` to compare the values in the file and the ones in the call.